Latex - pros and cons

 While both are very durable and not as prone as other foams to premature breakdown and body impressions, even in softer versions, there are many in the industry including one of the largest manufacturers of Talalay latex who believe that in the very softest ILD's, Talalay latex that is made completely of natural rubber may not be quite as durable or resistant to impressions as the blended version.
 This is because Talalay is lighter by nature than Dunlop latex and in ILD's that are very low, blended Talalay may be a preferable choice.
 It is also less expensive than NR Talalay.
 Because of the heavier density of Dunlop latex, blending is not necessary or even desirable in any ILD’s.

-The feel of the two methods is also different with the denser Dunlop feeling less lively or "springy", blended Talalay being more springy, and NR Talalay being the most elastic and lively of all.
+The feel of the two latex production methods is also different with the denser Dunlop feeling less lively or "springy", blended Talalay being more springy, and NR Talalay being the most elastic and lively yet.
 The difference is a matter of preference in feel rather than a difference of "better or worse".
 Because of it's simpler method of manufacture, Dunlop is also less expensive than Talalay and the 100% natural version is comparable in price to blended Talalay.
 Natural talalay is more expensive than both.

 It's down side of course is that it is also the most expensive of the commonly used types of foam however with some shopping around and with the help of the forum and the sources on this website ... latex can be purchased for far less than the so called latex mattresses that are sold by many major manufacturers.
 In queen size ... you will begin to see some latex core mattresses with the most "basic" features in the range of $1000 and up and mattresses with latex comfort layers and lower quality cores for even less.